Queenstar Pokuah Sawyerr: 2020 elections

+2024 election

+She retained the seat as MP for Agona East Constituency on the ticket of the NDC with a total vote of 23,247 whiles her contender had 22,292 votes.

 Committees

-Sawyerr is a member of the Youth, Sports and Culture Committee; a member of the Public Accounts Committee; and also a member of the Education Committee.
+Sawyerr is a member of the Youth, Sports and Culture Committee; a member of the Public Accounts Committee; and also, a member of the Education Committee.

 Personal life

 Sawyerr is married with four children.
 She is a Christian and worships as an Anglican.

 Philanthropy

 For over 10 years, Sawyerr developed the Maame Pokua Loan Scheme (MPLS) to distribute money and support women traders in her constituency.
 The scheme is an interest free loan aimed to cushion women to expand their businesses.

 In 2014, she presented mathematical sets to over 1400 students in her constituency who wrote the BECE.

 In 2017, she also organized health screening for the widows and elderly at Gomoa Adzentum in the Gomoa East Constituency in the Central Region.

 In 2017, she presented food items to Muslims in Agona East Constituency during the month of Ramadan.

 In 2018, she also presented building materials and desks to about five schools in the Agona East Constituency.
+Also Hon.
+Saywerr presented 20 bags of cement and three packets of roofing sheets for the completion of a three-unit classroom block at the Agona Kwanyako SDA Primary School.